aliaksandr960/monodepth-satellite-toolbox/README.md

 # Monodepth Satallite Toolbox
-*Functionality to process satallite imagery with Monocular Depth neural networks*
+*Pipeline to process satallite imagery with Monocular Depth neural networks*

 **The concept is that perspective satellite orthophotos are already corrected using digital elevation models (DEMs).
 However, these DEMs typically exclude buildings and forests.**